jardieljr/derivatives/README.md

 * No riskless arbitrage opportunities
 * Continuous trading in assets throughout time
 * The price of the underlying asset has a log-normal distribution and evolves with continuous sample paths according to the Brownian motion process
-* More is preferred to less by investors and they agree on the function of underlying asset’s variance σ2, which is considered to be constant
+* More is preferred to less by investors and they agree on the function of underlying asset’s variance σ^2, which is considered to be constant

 Considering the fact that these assumptions are satisfied, the Black-Scholes formula is obtained.

-The mathematical formulae can be applied for both a call and a put option and is as follows:
+The mathematical formula can be applied for both a call and a put option and is as follows:

 ![Screenshot](images/Form1_Github.png)